liranmatcu/Database/Postgres/Readme.md

 # Start PostgreSQL Database Server container in a terminal
-docker-compose up -d db
+docker-compose up -d pgdb
-docker-compose up db
+docker-compose up pgdb

 # Log into the PostgreSQL container